 While federal financial management has improved since the government began preparing these statements, we have been unable to render an audit opinion on them because of:

-- serious financial management problems at the Department of Defense leading to financial statements that cannot be audited;
+- Serious financial management problems at the Department of Defense;

-- the federal government's inability to adequately account for and reconcile intragovernmental activity and balances between federal agencies; and
+- The federal government's inability to adequately account for intragovernmental activity and balances between federal agencies; and

-- the federal government's ineffective process for preparing the consolidated financial statements.
+- Weaknesses in the federal government’s process for preparing the consolidated financial statements.

 Need to know more about financial statement auditing (or what an “audit opinion” is)?
 Read this post on our WatchBlog.

 Unpacking the Financial Report of the U.S. Government

 GAO periodically publishes a guide to understanding the financial report of the U.S. government, for those who want to dig deeper into the financial report.

 Short on time?
 The U.S. government publishes a yearly Executive Summary (PDF, 7 pages) that provides a brief high-level summary of key parts of the Financial Report.
 In the Financial Report, you will find the Executive Summary and the financial statements themselves, as well as:

 - Management’s Discussion and Analysis: Insights on topics including the reporting entity, the results of operations, and future outlook.